Reds' Pham and Giants' Pederson in pregame altercation

 CINCINNATI (AP) — Cincinnati Reds outfielder Tommy Pham and San Francisco Giants outfielder Joc Pederson were involved in a brief altercation before Friday’s series opener at Great American Ball Park.

+Pham was in the starting lineup on Friday, batting third as the designated hitter.
+But, shortly before gametime, he agreed to be scratched pending results of an investigation by Major League Baseball.

-The incident was witnessed by reporters and occurred before fans entered the ballpark.
+The scuffle was witnessed by reporters and occurred before fans entered the ballpark.

-“We’re investigating it and learning as much as we can about the incident,” Giants manager Gabe Kapler said.
+“We’re investigating it and learning as much as we can about the incident,” Giants manager Gabe Kapler said, prior to the game.
 “We’re taking it very seriously.
 Until we have a clear understanding of what happened, not willing to discuss it.”

-Pham was in the starting lineup on Friday, listed as the designated hitter and batting third.
-But he was scratched moments before first pitch and replaced by Alejo López at DH.
-Pederson started in left field and batted fourth.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Spo